Back to Inside Track Blog

 What is National Fitness Day?

-National Fitness Day (NFD) is a chance to highlight the role that physical activity plays in helping us lead a healthier lifestyle.
+Having started back in 2011, National Fitness Day (NFD) is a chance to highlight the role that physical activity plays in helping us lead a healthier lifestyle.
 Held across the UK annually, NFD aims to encourage the nation to get moving and bring people together!

 Whether you’re just starting on your fitness journey or you’re a seasoned pro, it serves as a reminder of the importance of regular exercise and its positive impact on our overall well-being.